6 Best Homeowners Insurance Companies in Arizona of 2025

 - Quote access: Agent only

-Chubb is known as the largest publicly-traded property & casualty insurance company in the world.
+Chubb is known as the world's largest publicly traded property & casualty insurance company.

-We chose them for our list because, in addition to offering protection for high-value homes, Chubb offers the best protection against wildfires, something that’s a big concern for residents of Arizona.
+We chose them for our list because, in addition to offering protection for high-value homes, Chubb offers the best protection against wildfires, a big concern for residents of Arizona.

 The company’s Masterpiece Homeowners policy offers protection against natural disasters and is ideal for homes worth more than one million dollars.